As stated in its mission, Elmwood Park High School recognizes its role in the development and socialization of the adolescents in its charge.

-As stated in our mission, we are to help prepare students to be “productive” citizens in a democratic society.
+As educators, the EPHS faculty helps to prepare students to be productive citizens in a democratic society.
 High school is the final, formal institutional setting in which adolescents learn and practice the ideals of a democratic society before becoming legal adults.

 Our behavior and discipline code reflects the belief that school is a learning ground for adolescents to practice their individual freedoms while maintaining personal responsibilities.